SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 My corporate clients diverted training funds to assist employees whose homes and lives had been blown apart, so my scheduled programs were postponed.

-So, I wrote Our Children Are Watching: 10 Skills for Leading the Next Generation to Success Barrytown 1995.
+So, I wrote Our Children Are Watching: 10 Skills for Leading the Next Generation to Success which was published by Barrytown in 1995.

 I was invited to teach the 10 Success Skills in schools and universities across the country … Montessori, Waldorf, Ponce de Leon Middle School, Miami Country Day School, University of Richmond, University of Miami, Florida International University, Smith College … and The Unity School in Delray and Ransom Everglades in Miami where my grandchildren went to school … to name a few.

-CEOs begged me to teach parents and teachers The Technology of Success “so the next generation will be using them when we hire them!”
-So, I wrote Our Children Are Watching … 10 Skills for Leading the Next Generation to Success.
+CEOs begged me to teach parents and teachers The Technology of Success “so the next generation will be using these skills when we hire them!”
+And, I wrote Our Children Are Watching … 10 Skills for Leading the Next Generation to Success.

-Chance and serendipity were at work again ...
+Chance and serendipity was at work again ...

 I was invited to do an interview on WLYF Radio in Miami.
 The interviewer was Bobby Ellerbee, a top voice talent. www.imdb.com/name/nm11417041/ Afterward he called Stuart Gelles, Lou Dobb’s Administrator at CNN, to tell him about me.